ipfs-inactive/RFC/0000-template-rfc.md

 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.
 - If applicable, describe the differences between teaching this to existing contributors and new contributors.

-For implementation-oriented RFCs (e.g. for compiler internals), this section should focus on how compiler contributors should think about the change, and give examples of its concrete impact.
+For implementation-oriented RFCs (e.g. for changes to a protocol or its implementations), this section should focus on how protocol contributors should think about the change, and give examples of its concrete impact.
 For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation